grame-cncm/faustdoc/mkdocs/docs/manual/deploying.md

 The library offers functionality for compiling Faust DSP code into WebAssembly, enabling its utilization as WebAudio nodes within a standard WebAudio node graph.
 Moreover, it supports offline rendering scenarios.
 Furthermore, supplementary tools can be employed for generating SVGs from Faust DSP programs.

+### Exporting for the Web using the Faust Editor of Faust IDE

+Web targets can be exported from the [Faust Editor](https://fausteditor.grame.fr) or [Faust IDE](https://faustide.grame.fr) using the remote compilation service.
+Choose `Platform = web`, then `Architecture` with one of the following target:

+- `wasmjs-ts` allows you to export a ready to use Web audio node.
+An example of HTML and JavaScript files demonstrate how the node can be loaded and activated.

+- `wasm-poly-ts` allows you to export a ready to use polyphonic MIDI controllable Web audio node.
+An example of HTML and JavaScript files demonstrate how the node can be loaded and activated.

+- `webaudiowasm-ts` allows you to export a ready to use Web audio node with a GUI.
+An example of HTML and JavaScript files demonstrate how the node can be loaded and activated.

+- `webaudiowasm-poly-ts` allows you to export a ready to use polyphonic MIDI controllable Web audio node with a GUI.
+An example of HTML and JavaScript files demonstrate how the node can be loaded and activated.

 ## The faust-web-component package

 Tthe [faust-web-component](https://github.com/grame-cncm/faust-web-component) package provides two web components for embedding interactive Faust snippets in web pages: